KassiusKlay/Books/README.md

 ## Credits

 This is a work in progress list of materials that really changed my life for the better.

 Of course there are other great options, if not better, but the world is a big place and there's so much I can come across.

-Nonetheless all these resources have well above average reviews on all the major problems so you should be good.
+Nonetheless all these resources have well above average reviews on all the major platforms so you should be good.

 Now, get to work and have fun 😉